 This week my overnight oats got an upgrade.
-From Tupperware to Weck jars and they’re (wait for it…) Valentine’s Day themed.
+From class storage containers to Weck jars and they’re (wait for it…) Valentine’s Day themed.
 I’ve always loved Valentine’s Day.
 LOVE, hearts, flowers, chocolate, pink… everything about it.
 It also happens to be my birthday so even when I didn’t have a romantic interest, it’s always been a fun day for me. <3

 Okay so back to these oats.
 They’re peanut butter and jelly flavored and so delicious.
-I used a little peanut butter and Perfect Fit protein powder to amp up the protein and a batch of homemade chia seed jam for a boost of fruity flavor and heart-shaped pop of color.
+I used a little peanut butter and plant-based protein powder to amp up the protein and a batch of homemade chia seed jam for a boost of fruity flavor and heart-shaped pop of color.

 They’re pretty easy to throw together and would be such a cute breakfast to serve your sweetheart or little ones on Valentine’s Day for breakfast.
 Because I thought this would be a fun recipe to share with loved ones, the portions are meant to serve two people. 🙂 Enjoy!

 You’ll love waking up to these peanut butter and jelly overnight oats with protein-rich peanut flour and chia seed jam.

 - Make a batch of chia jam following the recipe for my strawberry chia seed jam.

 - In the meantime, put oats, almond milk, peanut butter, protein powder and cinnamon in a bowl and gently stir them together until the protein powder has dissolved.
 It’s okay if the peanut butter is a little clumpy.
 Cover the bowl and put it in the fridge for 1-2 hours, or overnight.